Mlkurta/ENCE_3210_Michael_Kurta_2026/Lab3/Readme.md

 ## Thought process

 1. The determination of timers (labelled 1 and 2) automatically means using timer interrupts.
+This means using volatile flags to change in the interrupts and then checking their state / resetting if necessary in main().

 2. Blinking a green LED once every second would be easily handled with a 1/2 second timer interrupt to toggle the LED.